Distillery Loop and Cherry Street branch

 Distillery Loop is a streetcar loop in the Toronto streetcar system in Toronto, Ontario, Canada that lies at the south end of the Cherry Street branch – originally dubbed the Cherry Street streetcar line – that runs from a streetcar junction on King Street East south along Sumach and Cherry Streets.
 The loop opened in June 2016 and is some of the newer streetcar infrastructure in the city.
-The Cherry Street branch is currently served by the 504A King streetcar route which has its eastern terminus at Distillery Loop.
+The Cherry Street branch is currently served by the 504A King and 508 Lake Shore streetcar routes, which have their eastern terminus at Distillery Loop.

 Distillery Loop

 Distillery Loop is located south of Mill Street and north of the railway viaduct on the east side of Cherry Street.
 It lies across the street from Distillery Lane in the Distillery District.
 The loop runs counter-clockwise.
 With the junction at Sumach Street and King Street, the loop can turn streetcars coming from either direction along King Street.

 Decorative features at the loop include paving blocks, a small grove of young trees, and a small flower bed between the track and the street.
 At the railway viaduct on the southern side of the loop stands the Cherry Street Tower which the Toronto Terminals Railway once used to control the eastern approach to Union Station.
 The signal tower is today a protected heritage structure.

 The southbound approach to Distillery Loop has a wheel greaser that is automatically activated by GPS; however, the greaser only functions for the newer Flexity streetcars.